-Expiration of contract period, death of an individual, or insolvency of the employer are such circumstances in which a job contract may be terminated as per the Federal decree law no. 33/2021 known as “UAE Labour Law”.This law deals with employment in the private sector.
-There are some important conditions to satisfy along with other legal requirements while serving the notice period for termination of the job by either side.
+Expiration of contract period, death of an individual, or insolvency of the employer are circumstances in which a job contract may be terminated as per Federal decree law no. 33/2021, known as “UAE Labour Law.”
+This law deals with employment in the private sector.
+Some important conditions must be satisfied along with other legal requirements while serving the notice period for termination of the job by either side.

 Each job contract contains different clauses that must be examined while serving the notice for terminating a contract by either party.
 If an employee is fired by their employer due to a valid complaint they filed with MoHRE or because they launched a lawsuit against the company, it will be deemed an arbitrary dismissal.